 Academic Programs and Departmental Facilities

-The Department of Astronomy is a full partner in the 4.3m Discovery Channel Telescope (DCT) (https://lowell.edu/research/research-facilities/4-3-meter-dct/), one of the largest and most technologically advanced telescopes in the continental U.S. We have joined Caltech and other partners in the Zwicky Transient Facility (http://www.ptf.caltech.edu/ztf), a time-domain survey for studying rare and exotic transient phenomena with first light at Palomar Observatory in 2017.
-The Department is involved with major space missions, such as NASA's Deep Impact, EPOXI, and Rosetta missions which have explored comets.
+The Department of Astronomy is a full partner in the 4.3m Lowell Discovery Telescope (LDT) (https://lowell.edu/research/research-facilities/4-3-meter-ldt/), one of the largest and most technologically advanced telescopes in the continental U.S. We have joined Caltech and other partners in the Zwicky Transient Facility (http://www.ptf.caltech.edu/ztf), a time-domain survey for studying rare and exotic transient phenomena with first light at Palomar Observatory in 2017.
+The Department has been involved with major space missions, such as NASA's Deep Impact, EPOXI, and Rosetta missions which have explored comets as well as the JAXA/NASA Hitomi mission.
+We are now involved in the JAXA/NASA XRISM mission and the NICER experiments on the International Space Station.
+Department members are frequent users of the Hubble Space Telescope, the Chandra X-Ray Telescope, the SOFIA airborne observatory, ALMA (large radio array in Chile), and many other facilities.
 Additionally, the Department operates a small observatory (http://www.astro.umd.edu/openhouse/) on campus which has four fixed telescopes ranging in aperture from 20" to 7" and six portable 8" telescopes.
 This facility is used for undergraduate majors' classes and for small-scale research projects, as well as for an Open House Program for the public.
-The Department operates a modern computer cluster (http://www.astro.umd.edu/rareas/ctc/#ctcfacilities) for computation-intensive science projects, and we have a new visualization laboratory for state-of-the-art simulations and displays of large datasets.
+The Department operates a modern computer cluster (http://www.astro.umd.edu/rareas/ctc/#ctcfacilities) for computation-intensive science projects, and a visualization laboratory with a hyper-wall for state-of-the-art simulations and displays of large datasets.
 Opportunities are available for undergraduates to become involved in research with all of these facilities.
 Many of our students also conduct research and instrumentation projects with distinguished scientists at the nearby NASA Goddard Space Flight Center and other sites.